amazon-science/SetLexSem-Challenge/README.md

 # Overview

-This research repository maintains the codes and the results for the research paper: SETLEXSEM CHALLENGE: Using Set Operations to Evaluate the Lexical and Semantic Robustness of Language Models.
+This research repository maintains the code and the results for the research paper: SETLEXSEM CHALLENGE: Using Set Operations to Evaluate the Lexical and Semantic Robustness of Language Models.

 _"Set theory has become the standard foundation for mathematics, as every mathematical object can be viewed as a set."_ -[Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/set-theory/)